royerlab/inTRACKtive/CONTRIBUTING.md

 Thank you for wanting to contribute!
 Here is information on making pull requests, reporting bugs, and licensing.

 ## Proposing changes
-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
+Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests.

 1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.